How to build a great credit score from scratch

 If you don’t have a credit history, building a great credit score from scratch can seem daunting.
 But while it does require some time and patience, it isn’t too difficult if you know how to go about it.

-Here’s how you can build a great credit score, even if you're starting right from scratch.
+You’ll need ato get everything from personal loans to credit cards, but also products like pay-monthly mobile phone contracts and utilities paid by direct debit.
+Here's how you can build a great credit score, even if you're starting right from scratch.

 Step 1: Open a UK bank account